8shashank/dropbox_clone/REVIEW.md

 ## Suggested Improvements

-1. This allows files not in the dropbox folders to be opened if someone knows the path, this could be changed by requiring a specific url path.
+1. Currently non functional because of git errors, fix those.

-2. Allow the user to assign the port to be used with console input.
+2. This allows files not in the dropbox folders to be opened if someone knows the path, this could be changed by requiring a specific url path.

-3.
+3. Allow the user to assign the port to be used with console input.